Berlin gives go-ahead to send Leopard tanks to Ukraine

-After coming under extreme pressure from its European allies, Berlin announced it would send a company of Leopard tanks to Ukraine, in what is the latest twist in the West's effort to help Ukraine stave off the Russian invasion, now in its 12th month.
+After coming under extreme pressure from its European allies, Berlin announced it would send a company of Leopard tanks to Ukraine, in what is a significant escalation to the war in Ukraine.

 German Chancellor Olaf Scholz caved into EU peer pressure and announced “at least one company” of Leopard 2 main battle tanks, one of the most sophisticated tanks in the world, would be sent to Ukraine, he said on January 24.